UNIVERSE-HPC/course-material/scientific_computing/essential_maths/02_indices_and_logs.md

 Logs to base $e$ are called **natural logarithms**.

-## Definition of the natural logarithm:
+## Definition of the natural logarithm

 The **natural logarithm** of a number is the logarithm of that number taken using the base $\;e\;$.
 We usually write $\;\ln(x)\;$ for $\log_e(x)$.
 Here are some examples: